stiznan/stiznan/README.md

 👯 I’m looking to collaborate on ...anything IoT or customer journey related.
-I also love cleaning data and the process of analysis between multiple POS systems.
+I also love cleaning data and the process of analysis between database systems.

 💬 Ask me about: vertical farming, optimization of resources, and where you like to ski!
 Bonus points if you are a fellow sneakerhead!